Any God Will Do

 Any God Will Do is the sixth book by the American satirist and political novelist Richard Condon, first published by Random House in 1966.
-After the almost unmitigated grimness of his previous book, An Infinity of Mirrors, it was a return to his more usual light-heartedness as displayed in works such A Talent for Loving.
-Although its theme is madness, unusually for Condon it has little of the almost gratuitous scenes of violence and sudden deaths that punctuate most of his books.
-The only notable instance is that of a haughty French sommelier who shoots himself at an aristocratic dinner party when he discovers that an American guest is indeed correct in asserting a great white Burgundy can accompany young spring lamb.
+After the grimness of his previous book, An Infinity of Mirrors, it was a return to his more usual light-heartedness, as displayed in works such A Talent for Loving.
+Although its theme is madness, unusually for Condon it has little of the almost gratuitous scenes of violence and sudden deaths of most of his books.
+Condon is primarily remembered for his 1959 novel, The Manchurian Candidate, and, many years later, a series of four novels about a family of New York gangsters named Prizzi.

+Plot

-The story, which takes place from 1918 to 1922 in New York City, Switzerland, and London, is simple and straightforward by Condon's standards.
+The story takes place from 1918 to 1922 in New York City, Switzerland and London.
 Francis Vollmer, an orphan of unknown parentage, is raised by a wealthy New York banker and develops an overwhelming obsession with the notion that he is the offspring of noble parentage, possibly even an illicit union of Kaiser Wilhelm and Queen Mary.
 Flitting in and out of overt madness, he spends the course of the book trying to determine his parentage.
-Except for The Manchurian Candidate, all of Condon's previous books had displayed a robust interest in food, menus, and gourmandizing; here that interest is carried to its highest level yet: Vollmer teaches himself to become a French chef of a professional level, and much of the book is concerned with the delights of the table.
+Vollmer teaches himself to become a French chef of a professional level, and much of the book is concerned with the delights of the table.

 Critical reception

 Time magazine was distinctly lukewarm about the book:

 While there is meticulous method in [the protagonist's] madness, there is not nearly enough madness in the narrative methods of Richard Condon (The Manchurian Candidate).
-What the author intends is a black comedy on the peril of an obsessive delusion; what he achieves is a hybrid between bedroom-comedy pink and olive-drab boredom....
+What the author intends is a black comedy on the peril of an obsessive delusion; what he achieves is a hybrid between bedroom-comedy pink and olive-drab boredom...

-Despite clever barbs and lucent epigrams ("Respect is the only successful aphrodisiac"), Any God Will Do is not as acidly funny as it keeps promising to be.
-In the past, Condon cultists have been treated to comic narrative leaps performed with the agility of a Macedonian goat, and to sly surrealistic glimpses into the lives of Oedipal wrecks and decent drudges who turn up naked at the Last Judgment.
-But in this book much of the elan is gone; it sometimes appears as if Condon is padding to keep from plotting.
-Besides, he seems to hold his nose in the presence of his desperate snob, and an author's distaste for his own hero can taint a reader's pleasure.

-Kurt Vonnegut, who in 1966 had not yet reached international acclaim and was far less known than Condon, was more favorably disposed about it in the New York Times:
+Writer Kurt Vonnegut, who in 1966 was far less known than Condon, was more favorably disposed about it in the New York Times: